PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 17:31:10
+Last updated: 2024-04-13 17:31:44
-Random Quote: In this fall - this is tough.
-In this fall I'm going to take my talents to Mouth Beach. - Barney Stinson
+Random Quote: I've been dreaming of that since I was five.
+Well, that and my own operational Death Star. - Barney Stinson